The UK Eco-Friendly Sunglasses Brands To Know

 Many brands are moving away from traditional cellulose acetate for their frames and switching to a material called bio-acetate.
 Here, petroleum-based plastic is replaced with renewable plant oils, such as castor seed oil.
 This makes a more eco-friendly sunglasses frame, with all the same properties that cellulose acetate has, but without the fossil fuel input.

 It’s important to bear in mind that bio-acetate, whilst plant-based, is still a plastic.
 It is considered biodegradable but it requires industrial composting facilities to do so.
+This means it can’t be composted at home, and if you can’t find any industrial composting facilities then it should be disposed of in your general waste bin.

 Recycled Plastic